rockcarver/frodo/README.md

 Any unique substring of a saved host can be used as the value for host parameter in all commands
 ```

-The command below lists all journeys in the specified realm, but the main idea here is when you supply the host, username, and `password` frodo will automatically save the connection in the **`frodorc`** file.
-The `password` value will be encrypted with `AES-256`
+The command below lists all journeys in the specified realm, but the main idea here is when you supply the `host`, `username`, and `password` frodo will automatically save the connection in the **`$USERHOME/.frodo/.frodorc`** file.
+The `password` value will be encrypted with `AES-256-GCM`

 ```shell
 frodo journey list https://<tenant-url>/am <realm> <username> <password>